 Financing Your Property

-If you’re seeking financial support for purchasing property in Portugal, you’ll find a diverse array of financing solutions available in Portugal.
+If you’re seeking financial support to purchase property in Portugal, you’ll find a diverse array of financing solutions available in the country.
 More than 15 banks cater to international buyers, offering various lending options.
-Engaging with a mortgage broker will help you find the most suitable option based on your requirements.
+Engaging with a mortgage broker will help you find the most suitable mortgage loan and lending conditions based on your requirements.

 For Portuguese tax residents, the Loan-to-Value (LTV) ratio can extend up to 90 percent for primary residences, decreasing to 80 percent for vacation homes.
 This calculation is based on the lower of the purchase price or the bank’s appraisal.

-For non-residents in Portugal is lower and the maximum LTV ratio typically falls within the range of 60 to 70 percent, although there may be slight discrepancies between different banks.
+The maximum LTV ratio for non-residents in Portugal is lower, and it typically falls within the range of 60 to 70 percent, although there may be slight discrepancies between different banks.

 Property Management

-When purchasing property in Portugal, you should consider working with a trusted property management company if you’ll be abroad for extended periods of time.
+When purchasing property in Portugal, you should consider working with a trusted property management company if you’ll be abroad for extended periods or are not based in Portugal.
 Your property is a valuable asset, and you’ll want to ensure the property is well looked after.
 When selecting a property management firm, prioritize those with experience assisting expats.

 A valuable strategy is to seek recommendations.
-If you know individuals who’ve engaged property management services in the Portugal previously, makes sure to ask them about the company they worked with and pitfalls to watch out for.
+If you know individuals who’ve engaged property management services in Portugal previously, make sure to ask them about the company they worked with and the pitfalls to watch out for.

 Reach out to your shortlisted options, asking targeted questions about their expertise, addressing any uncertainties, and inquiring about their pricing structure.